Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: An Exploratory Study

 \textbf{Count-based vs. LLM-based Filtering.} A straightforward filtering method is to retrain top-K most frequent FSS features.
 However, this naive method may ignore FSS features that reflect family-specific features but are not in high count.
 To address this problem, we also design a filtering method based on semantic content to refine the feature set.
 This alternative design choice is based on the observation that shorter FSS tend to consist of more meaningless, obfuscated strings (e.g., randomized API names), rather than meaningful, human-readable strings.
 Leveraging this insight, we employ an LLM-assisted method to determine a length range that primarily captures useful FSS features, thereby enhancing the relevance and interpretability of the embedded features.

 \textbf{LLM-assisted FSS Semantic Analysis.} In the alternative LLM-based design choice, we begin by categorizing FSS features based on their string length.
 Initial analysis revealed that strings longer than a minimum length are more likely to contain meaningful information, such as identifiable keywords, URLs, or other structured patterns.
 Therefore, we perform semantic analysis of FSS features to \textit{indirectly} determine an appropriate length threshold (i.e., $>= L$).
-To identify the most valuable FSS features, we employ a prompt-based semantic analysis method using GPT-3.5, as outlined below:

-\begin{promptbox}{} You are an expert in obfuscated string reading, capable of recognizing any meaning from obfuscated strings.
+To identify the most valuable FSS features, we employ a prompt-based semantic analysis method, as outlined below: \begingroup \begin{promptbox}{} You are an expert in obfuscated string reading, capable of recognizing any meaning from obfuscated strings.
 Does each of the following strings have any meaning?
-Answer in a JSON output only (do not provide any other description), where the key is the string number ID and the value is Yes/No.\\ 1. string1\\ 2. string2\\ ...\\ 500. string500 \end{promptbox} For each batch of strings (up to 500 at a time), we input them into the GPT-3.5 model's context window.
+Answer in a JSON output only (do not provide any other description), where the key is the string number ID and the value is Yes/No.\\ 1. string1\\ 2. string2\\ ...\\ 500. string500 \end{promptbox} \endgroup

+For each batch of strings (up to 500 at a time), we input them into the GPT-3.5 model's context window.
 To mitigate hallucinations and enhance reliability, we use a voting mechanism involving three independent GPT-3.5 agents with different \texttt{temperatures}.
 For each string, if at least two agents agree on ``Yes'' (i.e., the string is meaningful), it is considered valuable.
 It is worth noting that our LLM-based semantic analysis is used only to infer the length range where FSS features are most valuable.
 That said, it does not eliminate any unintelligible strings within the determined length range.